 These rights accrue gradually, and in this article, we will outline tangible ways to acquire such rights.

 Unfortunately, most Golden Visas are temporary, requiring renewal every five years.
-It also obliges children to reapply once they become of age and independent.
+Most programmes also oblige children to reapply once they become of age and independent.
 Vague articles stating the contrary are most often written by those that stand to benefit from this “misunderstanding.”

 Typically, it takes a decade or more of physical presence in an established country to become naturalised.
 Even then, citizenship is not guaranteed.
-The same promoters would also have you believe that you can skip the stages of Long-Term Residency and Permanent Residency and go straight to citizenship.
+The same promoters would also have you believe you can skip the Long-Term Residency and Permanent Residency stages and go straight to citizenship.
 Still, a free upgrade to EU citizenship is extremely unlikely.

 Many European countries have provisions in their legislation that allow a person to apply for permanent residency and be naturalised, i.e. become a citizen, after several years.
 While the conditions vary from country to country, these usually include several strong links such as: